 Contrary to Twitter, Facebook got a lot of engagement, comments, and even 26 shares.
 The Fan page also grew 110 fans in the last 30 days as a result of this ad.

 However, we all know how reaching those 100 fans is a pain in the butt if you don’t pay for it later.

-Digging in the advanced reports allowed me to notice that most of the comments and shares in this posts come from India.
-90% of them actually, which means the results of running just in the USA would have been 10 times lower (i.e. around 20 likes, 3 comments and 3 shares instead).
+Digging in the advanced reports allowed me to notice that most of the comments and shares in these posts come from India.
+90% of them actually, which means the results of running just in the USA would have been 10 times lower (i.e. around 20 likes, 3 comments, and 3 shares instead).